Residents handbook and purchaser’s information pack

 The ARHM Code of Practice

-The Longhurst Group of companies are members of the Association of Retirement Housing Managers (ARHM).
+Longhurst Group is a member of the Association of Retirement Housing Managers (ARHM).
 The ARHM’s Code of Practice for Private Retirement Housing is designed to promote good management practice and sets out statutory obligations that we must follow, as well as good practice.
 Longhurst Group is committed to providing a professional, effective and responsive service to residents.

 A copy of the Code of Practice is available to view at each of our schemes (where a communal room is provided) or can be viewed and downloaded from